 Because bacon drippings are used, this isn't entirely a Lenten or vegetarian dish.
 But, if oil is used instead, it can become one, especially if sauteed cabbage or sauerkraut is added.
 These dumplings can be served as a main course or side dish and, in a pinch, goat cheese can be substituted for the sheep's milk cheese.

-- 4 ounces crumbled Liptauer or brindza cheese (or goat cheese in a pinch)
+- 4 ounces Liptauer cheese (crumbled, or brindza cheese, or goat cheese in a pinch)

 - Bring a 4-quart pot of water plus 2 tablespoons salt to a boil.

 - Meanwhile, mix grated potatoes with flour and 1/2 teaspoon salt.
 Using a spoon, or with your fingers, tear off walnut-sized pieces of dough and drop them into the boiling water.
 Cook for 10 minutes.

 - Remove dumplings with a slotted spoon and rinse them with cold water in a colander.
 Let drain.

 - Place reserved bacon drippings in skillet along with dumplings and crumbled cheese.
 Gently cook and stir until hot.
 Serve immediately garnished with crumbled bacon and chopped parsley, if desired.